 Median value of single-family homes refers to the value of single-family homes.
 The median divides the total frequency into two equal parts.
 Half of the distribution has a value above the median and half of the distribution has a value below the median.
 The market value of the property is used in calculating the median value.
 The market value includes both exempted (properties with some tax abatement) and taxable portions of the land and building value of the property.
 Market value is computed as the assessed land value + assessed building value divided 0.35.
-Information is from the Cuyahoga County Fiscal Office, and is available from 2000 onward.
+Information is from the Cuyahoga County Fiscal Office.